stephenbach/bach-uai13-code/README.md

 Prerequisites
 -------------
 This software depends on Java 6 and Maven 3 (http://maven.apache.org).
+Matlab is also required to process the results.

 PSL Library
 -----------